Aequitas Fellows Program in Public Humanities and Arts

 Capstone

 An approved capstone project will complete the fellowship.
 Projects may include but are not limited to honors theses, peer-reviewed articles, community art projects, theater/directing projects (or dramaturgy for particular theater projects), HNGR independent study projects, exhibitions, digital humanities projects, documentaries, recitals, compositions, public writing projects, oral history projects, humanities/arts educational projects in various contexts, etc. Students begin background work on their project in AQTS 221 and will get approval for their project prior to beginning significant work.
-Students register for this course in the spring semester of the year they complete the project, and they will present their final projects with a theological reflection paper in the AQTS All Cohort Open Studio to engage the Wheaton community and broader public in the results of their work.
+Students register for this course in the spring semester of the year they complete the project, and they will present their final projects in an Aequitas symposium.

 Public Humanities and the Arts Theme Coordinator

 Tiffany KrinerTiffany Eberle Kriner, Ph.D. serves as Theme Coordinator of the Aequitas Fellows Program in Public Humanities and Arts.
 She is an associate professor of English at Wheaton College, where she's been on faculty since 2006.
 She graduated summa cum laude from Messiah College and earned an M.A. and Ph.D. in English at the University of Wisconsin-Madison, receiving a post-doctoral fellowship at the Erasmus Institute of the University of Notre Dame.
 At Wheaton, she teaches courses in American literature and writing and supports the Core Book program.
 Her research takes a theological approach to literature.
 She has published scholarly articles and book chapters on theological aspects of works by writers ranging from Marilynne Robinson to Lucille Clifton, Denise Levertov, and Fanny Howe.
 Her first book, The Future of the Word: An Eschatology of Reading (Fortress Press, 2014) argues that texts have futures in the kingdom of God that readers help cultivate--it considers classics and popular literature in the becoming of the Word and the love of the Trinity.
-Her current book project merges literary criticism with lyric essay and farm memoir as it cultivates literary texts for theological meanings from the setting of her family farm: Root and Sky Farm in Marengo, IL.
+Her most recent book, In Thought, Word, and Seed: Reckonings from a Midwest Farm (Eerdmans, 2023) merges literary criticism with lyric essay and farm memoir as it cultivates literary texts for theological meanings from the setting of her family farm: Root and Sky Farm in Marengo, Illinois.